Types Of Truck Accidents

 Jackknife accidents occur when a tractor-trailer’s cab and trailer form a “V” shape.
 These crashes often occur due to sudden or improper braking measures, poor weather or the negligence of other drivers.

-Jackknife truck accidents are dangerous not only for truck drivers, but also for other drivers and pedestrians nearby.
+Jackknife truck accidents are dangerous for not only truck drivers but also other drivers and pedestrians nearby.
 The velocity of a large commercial truck bending in half can be fatal for individuals in vehicles close to the truck.

 Rear-End Truck Accidents